STAINTON

 Being rather indistinct, the

-relieved when we reached the prehistoric circular enclosure
+relieved to reached the prehistoric circular enclosure

-that hides Rowantree Gill Waterfall.
+of Rowantree Force.
 Wainwright extols its virtue,

-and says a visit is the highlight of the ascent.
-It was a steep
+saying a visit is the highlight of the ascent."

 drop waterfall.
 It poses perfectly for the camera.